Gain and phase type multipliers for feedback robustness: Multipliers of phase type

 for some $z \in \mT$; \item one matrix is quasi-sectorial, the other is semi-sectorial, $\phimax(A) + \phimax(B) < \pi$, and $\phimin(A) + \phimin(B) > -\pi$. \end{enumerate} Finally, if the quasi-sectorial matrix in (iii) is of full rank, then the multiplier $P$ in (ii) fulfills \eqref{eq:multipliers2} or \eqref{eq:multipliers}. \end{theorem}

 \begin{proof} See Appendix~\ref{app:proof_thm:TATstarSBSstar}. \end{proof}

-The above results is a type of small-phase theorem, akin to \cite[Lem.~4]{chen2021phase}.
-The difference is that Theorem~\ref{thm:TATstarSBSstar} considers robust stability against congruence of two given matrices, while \cite[Lem.~4]{chen2021phase} considers robust stability with respect to a matrix cone of semi-sectorial matrices.
-Moreover, similar to before we get the following real-valued version of the theorem as a corollary.
+\begin{remark} The result in Theorem~\ref{thm:TATstarSBSstar} is a type of small-phase theorem, akin to \cite[Thm.~7.1]{wang2023phases}.
+The difference is that Theorem~\ref{thm:TATstarSBSstar} considers robust stability against congruence of two given matrices, while \cite[Thm.~7.1]{wang2023phases} considers robust stability with respect to a matrix cone of semi-sectorial matrices.
+Nevertheless, note that when $B = I$, the result in Theorem~\ref{thm:TATstarSBSstar} specializes to robust stability against the matrix cone $\mP_n$. \end{remark}

+Similar to before, we get the following real-valued version of the theorem as a corollary.

 \begin{corollary} Theorem~\ref{thm:TATstarSBSstar} remains true when $A$, $B$, $T$, $S$, and $z$ are all real. \end{corollary}

 \begin{proof} This can be established by noting that a real matrix $A$ is semi-sectorial if and only if either $A + A^T \succeq 0$ or $A + A^T \preceq 0$. \end{proof}